frameworklori/planets2/Planets.md

 And coldness reigns as the price of order.
 Saturn wears distance as its dignity,
 And solitude as its crown,
-its uniqueness
+its beauty endures by keeping distance;
-lies beneath its radiant rings.
+its uniqueness lies beneath the radiant rings.

 ## Uranus-  is both awesome and terrible!
 ## Neptune